devkitspaces/vagrant-desktop/README.md

 However It is recommended to use the script `create.sh` for the first run to ensure all necessary arguments are provided.
 The provided arguments enable the creation of a `settings.yaml`.
 You can create the environment by calling:

 ```
-sh create.sh -n mydesktop -d lubuntu
+sh create.sh -n mydesktop -d ubuntu
 ```

 If you want more information about the script `create.sh`, you can do so by calling:

 ```
-sh start.sh -h
+sh create.sh -h
 ```

 ### Parameters

-The parameters are used in the calling of `vagrant up`, primarily as `vagrant <options> up`.
+The parameters are used in the calling of `vagrant up`, primarily as `vagrant [OPTIONS] up`.
 After provisioning the environment, a settings file (`setting.yaml`) is created, which stores the provided parameters.

 | Name | Type | Description |
 | ---  | ---  | ---         |
 | name | `string` | Name of the provisioned desktop environment |
 | desktop | `filename` | The name of the desktop provisioning script.
 These scripts are present in [`provision/environments`](src/provision/environments). |

 The vagrant environment is based on the `bento/ubuntu` images.
-If the timezone is not set, the provision script will attempt to auto-detect the timezone using the [`tzupdate`](https://github.com/cdown/tzupdate).
+If the timezone is not set, the provision script will attempt to auto-detect the timezone using [`tzupdate`](https://github.com/cdown/tzupdate).

 ## Setting up the application